godotengine/godot-docs/classes/class_texturebutton.rst

 | *Getter* | get_pressed_texture()      |
 +----------+----------------------------+

-Texture to display on mouse down over the node, if the node has keyboard focus and the player presses the enter key or if the player presses the :ref:`BaseButton.shortcut<class_BaseButton_property_shortcut>` key.
+Texture to display on mouse down over the node, if the node has keyboard focus and the player presses the Enter key or if the player presses the :ref:`BaseButton.shortcut<class_BaseButton_property_shortcut>` key.